paqstd-dev/sharedlib/README.md

 import_name = my_shared_pkg
 ```

-If the file is not found, an exception will be raised.

 > Important: The configuration file must be located in the root of the project.
 Otherwise imports will not work properly.

 ### `pyproject.toml`

-You can also use `pyproject.toml` for customization:

 ```toml
 [tool.sharedlib]